 In 1962 American humour publication MAD Magazine publishes an article featuring typewriter-generated artwork "Typewri-toons.”
 The article featured artwork generated by a typewriter which expressed emotions.

 Scott Fahlman is credited with creating the first Ascii emoticon used for internet communications and set the rules for their usage, which he thought would help people on a message board at Carnegie Mellon on September 19th, 1982 to distinguish serious posts from jokes.

 First graphical emoticons

 In 1997, Nicolas Loufrani starts to create icons based on Smiley to replace the popular 'text emoticons' made solely of punctuation marks.
 From these world’s first graphical emoticons and 3D Smileys Loufrani publishes an online dictionary of emoticons translated against the pre-existing emoticons made of punctuation marks.

 Emoticons go mobile

-Emoticons the fastest growing language
+Emoticons a growing language

 Welcome to the directory of Smiley emoticons.
 As you can see, we have loads of great emoticons to choose from.
 You’ll find an incredible selection of familiar Smiley faces, as well as thousands of Smileys you might never have seen before, that are all available to you for FREE.